durul/wwdc2018/README.md

 - 102 - Platforms State of the Union
 - 103 - Apple Design Awards

+### App Frameworks
+- 201 - Creating Apps for a Global Audience
+- 202 - What's New in Cocoa Touch
+- 204 - Automatic Strong Passwords and Security Code AutoFill
+- 206 - What's New in watchOS
+- 209 - What's New in Cocoa for macOS
+- 219 - Image and Graphics Best Practices
+- 220 - High Performance Auto Layout
+- 222 - Data You Can Trust
+- 227 - Optimizing App Assets
+- 239 - Designing Web Content for watchOS

+### Distribution
+- 301 - What's New in App Store

 ### Developer Tools
 - 401 - What's New in Swift
 - 402 - Getting the Most out of Playgrounds in Xcode
 - 403 - What's New in Testing
+- 404 - New Localization Workflows in Xcode 10
 - 405 - Measuring Performance Using Logging
 - 408 - Building Faster in Xcode
+- 411 - Getting know Swift Package Manager
 - 418 - Source Control Workflows in Xcode

-### App Frameworks
-- 202 - What's New in Cocoa Touch
-- 204 - Automatic Strong Passwords and Security Code AutoFill
-- 206 - What's New in watchOS
-- 209 - What's New in Cocoa for macOS
-- 219 - Image and Graphics Best Practices
-- 220 - High Performance Auto Layout

 ### System Frameworks
 - 702 - Your Apps and the Future of macOS Security
 - 710 - What’s New in User Notifications
+- 711 - Using Grouped Notifications

 ### Design
+- 801 - The Qualities of Great Design
 - 802 - Intentional Design
 - 804 - The Life of a Button